HarryHeres/SlicerBoneMorphing/README.md

 Here we try to define and calculate how and how much we need to adjust the source mesh to match the target one.

 For this, we will use the downsampled point clouds with their corresponding FPFHs from the previous step.
 The concrete method we use is called **RANSAC**.
-It uses a process called "repeated random sub-sampling" to mitigate the effect of outliers as much as possible.
+It uses a process called "repeated random sub-sampling" to mitigate the effect of outliers and rotational differences as much as possible.
 The behaviour of this algorithm can be adjusted by the following parameters:
 - **Max iterations**
 - **Distance threshold** - same meaning as in previous steps